raspberrypilearning/ai-LLM-prompt/en/step_2.md

 For example:

 "I want help creating a recipe for a simple dessert.
-Make the recipe easy to follow for kids, with ingredients that can be found at home. *I like recipes that include creative choices, like decorating with sprinkles or adding icing.
-Write the recipe with a clear list of ingredients, with the method in numbered steps.*"
+Make the recipe easy to follow for kids, with ingredients that can be found at home. **I like recipes that include creative choices, like decorating with sprinkles or adding icing.
+Write the recipe with a clear list of ingredients, with the method in numbered steps.**"

 --- /task ---

 ### Assess
-Even though it might seem like it, LLMs don't actually understand ***anything*** they write.
+Even though it might seem like it, LLMs don't actually understand **anything** they write.
 LLMs just choose the **next best word** by predicting patterns in language.
 They're really just like fancy auto-complete.
-Sometimes they write things which are wrong or unfair, and *you* have to be careful they don't get you in trouble because you didn't check what it wrote properly.
+Sometimes they write things that are wrong or unfair, and **you** have to be careful they don't get you in trouble because you didn't check what it wrote properly.

 --- task ---